outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

           - then it can move on to identifying specific social games (initial crimes, bullying) that remove inputs of pro-societal decisions (complying with rules), creating a 'reason to do crime'

           - then it can look for outputs of those games (stress, difference) and make an attempt to translate that to the data features (facial expressions, signs of addiction, signs of aging)

+        - this requires that society-wide data needs to be integrated into the algorithms (like genetic variance) as well as data on criminal activity

   - rather than using data & the training process as an indicator of consensus, they can use patterns (patterns of data, patterns of change, patterns of variables) as an indicator of consensus